usaid-cs/yesterday-i-learned/random.md

 1. [Deaf-from-birth schizophrenics see disembodied hands signing to them rather than hearing voices.](https://www.ucl.ac.uk/news/news-articles/0707/07070303).
 1. Since the chain Waffle House stays open no matter what, there is a [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) that indicates how bad a natural disaster is (bad enough to bring Waffle House to its knees).
 1. "Curb appeal" means street cred.
-1. When the market crashes, buy Visa, Walmart, Amazon.
 1. Drinking four litres of earl grey a day will get you muscle cramps.
 [Bergamot](https://en.wikipedia.org/wiki/Bergamot_essential_oil#Toxicology), the orangey ingredient in earl grey tea, is responsible for this.
 1. "I constantly get out of my comfort zone.
 [Staying in the comfort zone] is the easiest way to mediocrity." - Terry Crews (actual part of the quote was "Looking cool")
 1. Answering "do you know why I pulled you over" honestly [appears to have less negative consequences](https://www.reddit.com/r/LifeProTips/comments/60o1tq/lpt_do_you_know_why_i_pulled_you_over_translates/), if the police is actually just checking if you know you messed up.